Skip to content

 It should always be viewed as an added value certification for the school’s financial operations and governance - and be promoted to school stakeholders as a tool for internal control review and risk management”.

-Special thanks to McConachie Stedman whose team of experienced accountants, auditors and financial planners have been helping businesses achieve financial success for over 70 years, and Cole School Experts who have vast educational industry experience, specialising in professional accounting and consulting services.
+Special thanks to McConachie Stedman, whose team of experienced accountants, auditors, and financial planners has been helping businesses achieve financial success for over 70 years, and Cole School Experts, which has vast educational industry experience and specialises in professional accounting and consulting services.